axonotes/axogen/README.md

 # Axogen

-A TypeScript-native configuration system that unifies typed environment variables, code generation, and task management.
+A TypeScript-native configuration system that unifies typed environment variables, code generation, and task management for **any project, any language**.

 ## Background